 The Huronian Supergroup comprises a succession of coarse-grained metasedimentary units arranged in layers of varying thicknesses.
 The metasedimentary package is highly deformed, fractured and is structurally complex.
 Although the Huronian Supergroup may have sufficient overall thickness and lateral extent, it is unlikely to be suitable for hosting a deep geological repository due to unsuitable geological characteristics, structural complexity and lithological heterogeneity.
+The Whiskey Lake Greenstone Belt is also lithologically heterogeneous, highly deformed, fractured and is structurally complex.
+The Whiskey Lake Greenstone Belt, thus, is unlikely to be suitable for hosting a deep geological repository.

 The Ramsey-Algoma Granitoid Complex is a multiphase intrusive complex composed of massive to foliated granitic and gneissic rocks and is laterally very extensive.
-Diamond drill holes northeast of the Township of The North Shore indicate a thickness of granitoid rocks of at least 1.6 km.
+Diamond drill holes east of the City of Elliot Lake indicate a thickness of granitoid rocks of at least 1.6 km.
 The granitic rocks of the Ramsey-Algoma Granitoid Complex appear to have favourable geological characteristics and sufficient rock volume (lateral extent and thickness) to potentially host a deep geological repository.
-The extent to which the Murray Fault System extends to depth and its potential impact on siting a repository within the Township would need to be evaluated during subsequent site evaluation stages.
+The extent to which the mapped faults extend to depth and their potential impact on siting a repository within the City would need to be evaluated during subsequent site evaluation stages.

-From a hydrogeologic point of view, the review of readily-available information did not reveal the existence of known deep fracture systems or deep aquifers in the Township of The North Shore (see Section 4.2).
-The presence of active deep groundwater flow systems in crystalline formations is controlled by the frequency and interconnectivity of fractures at depth.
+From a hydrogeologic point of view, the review of readily-available information did not reveal the existence of known deep fracture systems or deep aquifers in the City of Elliot Lake (see Section 4.2).
+The presence of active deep groundwater flow systems in crystalline formations such as the Ramsey-Algoma Granitoid Complex is controlled by the frequency and interconnectivity of fractures at depth.
 Experience from other areas in the Canadian Shield, particularly for granitic intrusions (plutons and batholiths), indicates that active groundwater flow tends to be generally limited to shallow fractured systems, typically less than 300 m.
 In deeper rock, fractures are less common and less likely to be interconnected, leading to very slow groundwater movement with residence times that could reach a million years or more (McMurry et al., 2003; Gascoyne, 2000; 2004).
-The role of the Murray Fault System in shallow and deep hydrogeological systems in the Township of The North Shore is not known at this stage and would need to be further assessed in subsequent site evaluation phases, provided the community remains interested in continuing in the site selection process.

-In summary, the review indicates that the Township of The North Shore contains areas with no known obvious geological and hydrogeological conditions that would fail the containment and isolation requirements.
-The bedrock geology in these areas is dominated by the Ramsey-Algoma Granitoid

-Complex, which covers most of the Township.
-Other geoscientific characteristics that may have an impact on the containment and isolation functions of a deep geological repository such as the mineralogy of the rock, the geochemical composition of the groundwater and rock porewater, the thermal and geomechanical properties of the rock would also need to be assessed during subsequent site evaluation stages, provided the community remains interested in continuing in the site selection process.
+In summary, the review indicates that the City of Elliot Lake contains areas with no known obvious geological and hydrogeological conditions that would fail the containment and isolation requirements.
+The bedrock geology in these areas is dominated by the Ramsey-Algoma Granitoid Complex which covers the southern part of the City and extends well beyond the municipal boundaries to the east and exists over large areas to the north.
+Other geoscientific characteristics that may have an impact on the containment and isolation functions of a deep geological repository such as the mineralogy of the rock, the geochemical composition of the groundwater and rock porewater, and the thermal and geomechanical properties of the rock would also need to be assessed during subsequent site evaluation stages, provided the community remains interested in continuing in the site selection process.